Mihailo Obrenović, Prince of Serbia: Early life

-Mihailo was the son of Prince Miloš Obrenović (1780–1860) and his wife Ljubica Vukomanović (1788–1843, Vienna).
+Mihailo was the son of Miloš Obrenović, Prince of Serbia (1780–1860) and his wife, Ljubica, Princess of Serbia (1788–1843, Vienna).
 He was born in Kragujevac, the second surviving son of the couple.
 In 1823, he became the first person in Serbia to be vaccinated against smallpox, which took away the lives of three of his siblings: Petar, Marija and Velika.
 He spent his childhood in Kragujevac, then in Požarevac and Belgrade.
 Having finished his education in Požarevac, Mihailo left Serbia with his mother to go to Vienna.
 His elder brother by four years, Milan Obrenović II, born in 1819, was frequently in poor health.

 First reign

-Initially, Prince Miloš abdicated in favour of his firstborn Milan Obrenović II, who was by then terminally ill and died after just one month of rule.
-Mihailo came to the throne as a minor, having been born in late 1823, and proclaimed prince on 25 June 1839.
+Initially, Prince Miloš abdicated in favour of his firstborn son, Prince Milan Obrenović II, who was by then terminally ill and died after just one month of rule.
+After the death of his elder brother, Mihailo came to the throne as a minor, having been born in late 1823, and proclaimed prince on 25 June 1839.
 He was declared of full age the following year.
 Few thrones appeared more secure, and his rule might have endured throughout his life but for his want of energy and inattention to political developments.
-In his first reign, his inexperience meant he did not cope well with the challenges Serbia faced.
+During his first reign, on 19 November 1841 he has founded Society of Serbian Letters, but his inexperience meant he did not cope well with some other important challenges Serbia faced.

-In 1842, his reign was ended by a rebellion led by Toma Vučić-Perišić, which enabled the Karađorđević dynasty to assume power.
+On 14 September 1842, his reign was ended by a rebellion led by Toma Vučić-Perišić, which enabled the Karađorđević dynasty to assume power and stay on the throne for another sixteen years.